Cloudlynx/docs/gettingstarted.rst

 * Stacks: execute automatic deployment of a whole cloud setup (including compute, block storage, object storage, network etc.)

+.. sidebar:: **Note:**

-**Note:** The Red Hat tab forwards you to the Red Hat Customer Portal.
+   The Red Hat tab forwards you to the Red Hat Customer Portal.
 This feature should not be used, as it will be removed in future updates.
 A Red Hat account or subscription is required for accessing this section.

 The Content Pane
 """"""""""""""""